 Notes

-- If you want side dish suggestions, I recommend some kind of starch to help soak up the delicious juices and a salad.
+- What to serve with Ottolenghi's roast chicken: I recommend some kind of starch to help soak up the delicious juices - rice or potatoes, and a leafy salad with citrus vinaigrette.
 I love serving this chicken with these rustic mashed red-skin potatoes or this dish of roasted cauliflower and potatoes with kalamata olive vinaigrette and this Tricolore salad or this green salad.

 - Prep Time: 20 mins